Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ttl-configuration.md

 2. Choose the retention period.
 3. Confirm your changes.

 After you confirm, deletion of your event data starts in 24 hours.
+It may take up to 30 days for the initial deletion.

 !!!warning "Canceling TTL"